 Why Do People Have?

 Red-green colorblindness is a genetic condition that affects your ability to see certain colors.
-In some cases, people with red-green colorblindness can only tell the difference between green and brown; others can’t tell the difference between reds and oranges or yellows and greens.
+In some cases, red-green colorblind people see only green and brown as different.
+Others can’t tell reds and oranges apart or yellows and greens.

-The reason why people have red green colorblindness is that the cells in their eyes that are supposed to detect red light aren’t working properly.
-This means that they don’t see reds, as well as people with normal vision, do — they either don’t see them at all or they see them as something else, such as oranges or browns.
+The reason people have red-green colorblindness is that the cells in their eyes that should detect red light don’t work.
+This means they don’t see reds like people with normal vision do.
+They either don’t see them at all or see them as something else, like oranges or browns.

-Colorblindness can affect one eye or both eyes (called dichromacy), depending on which cones aren’t working properly.
+Colorblindness can affect one eye or both eyes.
+This is called dichromacy.
+It depends on which cones aren’t working.

 Red-Green Color Vision Deficiency – More Common Than You Know